Skip to main content

 You may suspect that you have mold if you see discolored patches, cottony or speckled growth on walls or furniture, or if you smell an earthy or musty odor.
 Evidence of past or on-going water damage should also trigger a more thorough inspection.
 You may find mold growth underneath water-damaged surfaces or on walls, floors, or ceilings.
 Mold can often be confused with dirt and dust build up.
 If any type of mold is suspected, please alert the appropriate Facilities Management Office and their trained staff will conduct an evaluation.

-For more detail on the preventative measure for dealing with mold please review the Housing and Residential Life mold protocol.
+For more detail on the preventative measure for dealing with mold, review the Housing and Residential Life mold protocol.

 Back To Top